seoklab/nurikit/CONTRIBUTING.md

 If you've found a bug, please create an issue including the following information in your report:

-- The version or commit SHA of nurikit you're using.
+- The version or commit SHA of NuriKit you're using.
-- The version of Python you're using (if it's related to the nurikit python package).
+- The version of Python you're using (if it's related to the NuriKit python package).
 - The OS and version you're using (currently, only Ubuntu 20.04 is supported).
 - A clear and concise description of what the bug is.